How do You Make Mornings Easier With Kids?

 - Check the weather for tomorrow

 No need to do all of these!
-Instead, pick a few that make the biggest impact to the quality of your morning!
+Instead, pick a few that make the biggest impact on the quality of your morning!

 2. Be Clear on Expectations